The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 Actions included:

-Demolition and enabling works got underway in October 2025.
+Demolition and enabling works got underway in October 2025 and were completed in February 2026.

 Plans for the Bike Park are being developed by a commercial partner so we cannot comment on their behalf at this stage.